mrets/operating_procedures/api-docs/scenarios/get-transaction-history.md

 Other things you may want to do with this endpoint could include:

-View all of your retired RECs:
+View all of your pending Transactions:

 [example]

-View all of your active RECs from a specific vintage, say Jan-Dec of 2019.
+View all of your issuances from a specific generator:

 [example]

-View all of your retired RECs retired for the MN RPS in 2018.
+View all of your compliance retirements from 2019:

 [example]

-View all of your Active RECs in a specific Account named "Test Account".
+View all of your external transfers to a specific organization:

 [example]